×

 When we asked people what advice they would give someone preparing to move to Visegrad, they said:

 "Visegrad is a small town in Hungary, known for its historical significance and beautiful landscapes.
 Before moving to Visegrad, expats should know that the primary language spoken is Hungarian, which can be challenging to learn.
 However, English is also widely spoken, especially among the younger generation.
 The cost of living in Visegrad is relatively low compared to other European cities, but it's essential to have a stable income source as job opportunities in the town are limited.
 The town is safe with a low crime rate, and the locals are generally friendly and welcoming to foreigners.
 Visegrad has a continental climate with hot summers and cold winters.
 Expats should be prepared for this weather variation.
 The town is also quite small, so while it offers tranquility and a slower pace of life, it may not provide the same level of entertainment and amenities as larger cities.
 The healthcare system in Hungary is of a high standard, but it's advisable for expats to have comprehensive health insurance.
 Public transportation in Visegrad is reliable, but having a car can be more convenient for exploring the surrounding areas.
 Hungarian cuisine is hearty and diverse, with dishes like goulash and langos being popular.
 Expats should also be aware of the local customs and traditions to integrate better into the community.
 For instance, it's customary to say "Egészségedre" (to your health) before drinking.
 Lastly, Visegrad is famous for its historical sites, including the Visegrad Castle and Solomon’s Tower.
-It's a great place for history buffs and those who enjoy outdoor activities like hiking and biking," wrote a member in Visegrad.
+It's a great place for history buffs and those who enjoy outdoor activities like hiking and biking," wrote one member in Visegrad.

 How do I find a place to live in Visegrad?